jeremyglebe/Supplemental-Instruction-1063-DS/study_sessions/nov_8_cardgame_pt4/readme.md

-# Card Game Part 3: Deck shuffling
+# Card Game Part 4: Basic Game Setup
 We are going to write a card game to be played in the terminal using concepts and data structures that we learned about in class.
 At first, we are going to make the game of "War".